eye-amanita/Project-3/README.md

-# Project 3 - AAA-ARSAALTN-XPRMNAT
+# Project 3 - AAA-ARS-AAL-TN-XPRAAAA

 This project started as an experimentation on pushing resolution compatibility, seeing what imagery and artifacting could occur when making low resolution shapes and blowing them up to a much much larger scale.
 I wanted to channel a harsh, angular, and very digital